Does your Blue Atlas have a fungus?

 - Gently shake all old needles out of the tree, rake the diseased needles and the first 1” of mulch from all around the tree out to the drip line of the branches.
 Bag and remove this debris.
 Do not put it in your garden mulch.

-- Then give your tree a quick fertilizer.
-I love Dr. Earth for organic fertilizer but there are plenty other name brands for organic and non-organic use.
+- Give your tree a quick fertilizer.
+I love Dr. Earth Organic fertilizer but there are plenty other name brands for organic and non-organic use.

-- If you need to remove branches, don’t take more then 1/3 of the tree at a time.
+- When removing branches, don’t take more then 1/3 of the tree at a time.
 If more then 2/3 of your tree is pink you should consider removal and planting a different species.

 If this all sounds like too much, contact your Greenhaven to assist with care, removal, and replanting.